Duration & Fees

 Everyone that has the chance to do something like this should definitely take the opportunity.
 It was the best part of my year out, and wish I could have done it for longer.

-Alice, Scotland, aged 19 (East African Discoverer - 15 Days, Zanzibar Coastal Teaching Volunteer, Zambia Teaching Volunteer, East African Discoverer - 15 days)
+Alice, Scotland, aged 19 (East African Discoverer - 15 Days, Zanzibar Teaching and Community Support Project, Zambia Teaching Volunteer, East African Discoverer - 15 days)

 A lot of energy, goodwill, companionship, idealism, lovely atmosphere.
 I thoroughly enjoyed spending a whole month in the company of so many wonderful young people.
 The age thing mattered less and less as time went on.